junkdog/glim/README.md

 ### Running

-`glim` requires a GitLab personal access token (PAT) to authenticate with the GitLab API, which is recorded in a configuration file. `glim` starts with no arguments, and prompts for the PAT and gitlab server URL.
+To use glim, you'll need a GitLab personal access token (PAT) for authentication with the GitLab API.
+Be aware that this PAT is stored in plain text within the configuration file.
+If you start glim without any arguments and it hasn't been set up yet, the program will prompt you to enter the PAT and the GitLab server URL.

 ```
 $ glim -h